-Above - age enhanced photo of what Ian may look like
+Above - age enhanced photo of what Ian may look like today

 Significant identifying feature: